aazahrou/aspirethemes.github.io/_docs/bold-ghost.md

 ![header left logo code](/images/docs/ghost/bold/header-left-logo.png)

-If you want to enable the left logo alternative header layout, open the `partials/header.hbs` file and add the `c-header--left-logo` to the header class and that's all what you need to do.
+If you want to enable the left logo alternative header layout, open the `partials/header.hbs` file and add the `c-header--left-logo` to the header class and that's all that you need to do.

 ![header left logo](/images/docs/ghost/bold/header-left-logo-code.png)